 This study was performed thanks to funding granted by the Agencia Nacional de Promoción Científica y Tecnológica de Argentina (PICT 2012 Nº 1319) and by CONICET (PIP 2012 N° 0864).
 The authors also wish to thank the students and teachers who participated in the research.

 Table 1

-Number (and percentage) of children who reached a mark of "at least 1" and "4" representational drawings in Series 1 and 2 according to the experiential condition
+Number (and percentage) of children who reached a score of "at least 1" and "4" representational drawings in Set 1 and 2 according to the experiential condition